azral1962/min-book/docs/manual.typ

 ]

 #arg("catalog.isbn: <- string | content")[
-  The _International Standard Book Number_, used to indentify tue book.
+  The _International Standard Book Number_, used to indentify the book.
 ]

 #arg("catalog.subjects: <- array")[